Account Number: This is a unique number which is assigned by the EBT system.

 Clerk ID: Each transaction shows the sales clerk who operates the POS terminal.
 This ID is store specific.

-Client Maintenance File: This includes individual participant data which is transmitted daily to eFunds.
+Client Maintenance File: This includes individual participant data which is transmitted daily to the EBT vendor.
 This data is used to set up accounts, issue cards, and issue PINs.

 Client Status: This is a code in the Administrative Terminal that indicates the current status of the participant in the Administrative Terminal.